As the rapid spread of coronavirus has shown, even small changes in nature can have a huge impact, particularly once we hit a tipping point.

 Greenpeace has been part of an emergency effort working with a number of Indigenous and civil society groups, together with healthcare professionals, to help provide and transport emergency aid to remote areas.

 As industrial farming pushes further into wild areas where only Indigenous Peoples might have gone before, there’s also a growing risk from new diseases, which can jump to humans from once-isolated animal populations.

 Experts are building an understanding of how diseases like coronavirus emerge.
 There is increasing evidence that industrial animal agriculture encroaching on wild habitats is a firm culprit.

 Another of Greenpeace Unearthed’s recent investigations in Brazil found that scientists in the Amazon saw the coronavirus crisis coming.
-Many new diseases have emerged in Brazil as a result of destroying Amazon forests, including chikungunya, dengue fever, yellow fever, Zika, hantavirus, leptospirosis and leishmaniasis.
+Many new diseases have emerged in Brazil and in other parts of the world as a result of destroying forests and other natural environments – including chikungunya, dengue fever, yellow fever, Zika, hantavirus, leptospirosis and leishmaniasis.